 The SDK is a visual coding environment for building databox apps.
 All you need to get started is a github account.
 You can then login at https://sdk.iotdatabox.com to start building apps.
 This page provides a brief overview of the SDK, and will link to more detail where relevant.
 We have created a set of tasks which involve building databox apps.
-You do not have to go through these sequentially, and we have grouped them into tasks that require NO programming, and tasks that assume (basic) programming proficiency.
-Please feel free to ignore these suggestions and build your own apps.
+You don’t have to work through them sequentially, and we have grouped them into tasks that require NO programming, and tasks that assume (basic) programming proficiency.
+Feel free to ignore our suggestions and build your own apps.

 An app can be tested at any time during its creation.
 Once finished, it can be published, after which it can be run on a databox.

 To get started, login at https://sdk.iotdatabox.com.
 Once logged in, you will be presented with a palette of nodes down the left hand side of the screen and a grey canvas:

 Drag the sensingkit datasource onto the main canvas.
 Now drag the debugger node onto the canvas and connect your datasource output to the debugger input.
 That’s it.
 You have created your first flow.
 All that the debugger node does is display the data that it receives.

 To test the output, click on TEST on the top blue toolbar.
 This will build the app and run it in a test environment.
 After a short while, you should see the debugger node appear on a sidebar on the right hand side.
 Click on it and it will open a new tab with the debugger output.
 If you go back to the SDK screen and double click on the sensingkit node, you’ll see that there are a variety of sensors that you can choose.
 Select a different sensor, then click on TEST, and you should see data with a different format from before.